Native Image (Spring Boot 3+) - Paketo Buildpacks Route

 Feeding all dynamic aspects into GraalVM during native image build would undermine the goal of maintaining a clean runtime:

-• It compromises a reduced attack surface, as runtime wouldn't be restricted to a profile or tailored for specific properties.
+It compromises a reduced attack surface, as the runtime wouldn't be restricted to a profile or tailored for specific properties.

 In Practice

-Since we covered in detail the Spring AOT in Native profile
+Since we covered in detail the Spring AOT in Road to Native Image for Spring Boot 3

 Let's jump directly to the profile that we are using for this build.